vtex-apps/search-result/docs/README.md

 ### Step 4 - Defining your search results page layouts and behavior

-Structure the `search-result-layout` or the `search-result-layout.customQuery`, according to your store's scenario, by declaring their children and then configuring them using [Flex Layout](https://vtex.io/docs/apps/layout-blocks/vtex.flex-layout@0.14.0) blocks and their props.
+Structure the `search-result-layout` or the `search-result-layout.customQuery`, according to your store's scenario, by declaring their children/props and then configuring them using [Flex Layout](https://vtex.io/docs/apps/layout-blocks/vtex.flex-layout@0.14.0) blocks and their props.
 For example:

 ```json
 {